-Hidden assets include any asset in which one party does not disclose to the other party in connection to a proposed property settlement following the breakdown of a marriage or de-facto relationship.
+Hidden assets include any asset which one party does not disclose to the other party, in connection to a proposed property settlement following the breakdown of a marriage or de-facto relationship.

 At one extreme, one party may be deliberately trying to conceal the existence of an interest in an asset from the other party in a divorce.

-Sometimes one party may be fully aware of his/her interests in assets at the time of making his/her disclosure but needs prompting from the other party to bring those assets to light.
+Sometimes one party may be fully aware of their interests in assets at the time of making their disclosure but needs prompting from the other party to bring those assets to light.

 Certain environmental factors may present an opportunity for assets to be hidden from other parties.
 These include: